From BR Bullpen

 Castellanos did very well in AA in 2001 with the Tennessee Smokies, going 5-2 with two saves and a 2.51 ERA in 43 games.
 Opponents hit .224 against him.
 In 2002, the young right-hander pitched for Tennessee (3-4, 18 Sv, 5.23) and the Syracuse SkyChiefs (4 R in 6 IP, 0-1).
 Hugo began 2003 with the New Haven Ravens but went 3-7 with a 5.13 ERA and .305 opponent average in 21 games, earning him his release.

 Signed by Nuevo Laredo again, Castellanos was 1-1 with a 6.30 ERA for the remainder of the season.
+He pitched for the Mexican national team when they won Bronze in the 2003 Pan American Games.
 He started 2004 in Mexico and went 4-2 with a 3.15 ERA in 44 games for the Tijuana Bulls; he gave up only 42 hits in 60 innings in a hitter-dominated circuit.
 That earned him a third contract in the U.S.

 In 2005, Hugo was back in Tijuana, posting a 7-4, 4.82 record while being used primarily as a starting pitcher for the first time in his career.
 He split 2006 between Tijuana (6-0, Sv, 3.17, 111 K in 110 2/3 IP), West Tenn (0-1, 1.88 in 3 G) and the Iowa Cubs (3 R in 4 IP).
 He finished third in the Mexican League in ERA and was one strikeout behind league leader Oscar Rivera.